Wireless powering efficiency of deep-body implantable devices

 with

 where $k$ denotes the wave number of the considered media, $\textbf{r}$ is the unit position vector in the $r$-direction, and $\psi_{mn}$ is the solution to the Helmholtz differential equation:

-The Schelkunoff type spherical Bessel or Hankel functions are indicated by $Z_n$, whereas $P_n^m$ are the associated Legendre functions of the first kind \cite{41}.
-From the orthogonality relationships for spherical harmonics, the equation (\ref{eq5}) becomes a linear system whose solution provides the modal representation for the electromagnetic fields.
+The Schelkunoff type spherical Bessel or Hankel functions are denoted by $Z_n$, whereas $P_n^m$ are the associated Legendre functions of the first kind \cite{41}.
+From the orthogonality relationships for spherical harmonics, (\ref{eq5}) becomes a linear system whose solution provides the modal representation for the electromagnetic fields.
 More details about this implementation can be found in \cite{28}.